Roma

 However, differentiation can also be the result of a combination of these two factors.
 Lovara and Kalderaša both originally emerged in Banat.
 Lovara were horse traders who mainly socialised with the Hungarian upper class, while the Kalderaša, who made their living as coppersmiths, were more in contact with the Romanian village population.
 There is therefore both a linguistic and a socio-economic difference here.

 The communities vary in size.
 The Balkan Arlii, for example, are one of the largest groups, with more than a million people spread across several countries.
 Other groups exist almost exclusively in one country and are small, such as the Latvian (Lotfitka) Roma with around 15,000 people.
-Sinti are mainly at home in German-speaking areas; Manouches, who mainly live in French-speaking areas, are descended from them.
+Sinti mainly live in German-speaking areas; Manouches, who mainly live in French-speaking areas, are descended from them.

 Based on historical and linguistic similarities and differences, the various groups can be categorised into four larger units.
 It should be emphasised that groups are constantly evolving, and it is impossible to provide an exhaustive list.
 The most well-known groups are listed here, along with their most commonly used names in the relatively standardised Romanes spelling: